Quartered Red oh-so-delicious Potatoes Recipe

 First you’ll want to peel off any bad spots from the potatoes.
 Next, cut them into small cubes.
 The larger the cut, the longer it will take them to cook.
 I cut mine into about 1 inch cubes (maybe 1.5 inch)

-Heat the 3 Tablespoons of oil on medium-high heat (6 or 7 on our stove).
+Heat the 3 Tablespoons of oil on medium-high heat.
 Once the oil is shimmering (shiny looking) it’s ready to be used.
-For an entire bag of potatoes, I did 2 batches on the stove top.
+For about 4 pounds of potatoes, I did 2 batches on the stove top.

 If you choose to use the “shake and saute” style, you’ll want to add all of the ingredients into a large freezer baggie (including the oil) and shake until it’s well mixed.
 Alternatively, you can heat the oil, add the potatoes, and add the seasoning directly to the potatoes and mix it around on the stove top.